markus7017/myfiles/shelly/READMEbeta.md

 ```
 ### Updating DEV version

 Channel definitions are subject to change with any alpha or beta release.
-Please make sure to **delete all Shelly things before updating*** the binding and clean out the JSON DB:
+It's recommended to **delete all Shelly things before updating*** the binding and clean out the JSON DB:

 - **remove all Shelly things** (UI: no worries, they get re-discoverd; and .things file)
 - delete the existing binding jar from the addons folder, wait until OH unloaded the binding (check the OH log)